hiveary/hiveary-agent/README.md

 2. Ensure you have signed up for an account at hiveary.com.
 3. Grab your existing access token or generate a new one at [https://hiveary.com/tokens](hiveary.com/tokens.)
 4. Create a Hiveary subfolder in the CommonAppDataFolder.
 On XP this should be _C:\Documents and Settings\All Users\Application Data\Hiveary_, and on Vista or higher it is _C:\ProgramData\Hiveary_.
-4. Set up _hiveary.conf_ in the new subfolder with a json object containing your username and access_token, Ex:
+4. Set up _hiveary.conf_ in the new subfolder with a json object containing your username, access_token, and the enabled monitors.
+You can copy _/etc/hiveary.conf.example_ as a template.
-  `{"username": "ashketchum", "access_token": "ThatOauthTokenIJustGrabbed"}`
 5. And thats it!
 All setup.